amynic/ainights-sessionowners/README.md

 * **23 mins** - Build this sample into an app using Logic apps *(attendees - try it yourself)* [Go to Section](#build-custom-ai-into-an-application---azure-logic-apps)
 * **2 mins** - Useful links to share and finish

 ## Content Walk-through

 ## Microsoft Azure Cognitive Services - Computer Vision and Text Analytics

 First show the Microsoft Azure Cognitive Services in their simplest format - within the web browser.
 **Navigate to [https://azure.microsoft.com/en-gb/services/cognitive-services/](https://azure.microsoft.com/en-gb/services/cognitive-services/?WT.mc_id=ainights-github-amynic)**

+To ensure fluidity in your presentation, you can have the page opened in your browser before your session beginsand type in **Azure Cognitive Services** in the search box; it will usually be the first result displayed.

 Talk through the options from Vision, Speech, Language, Knowledge and Search very briefly